mogiso/AmplitudeSourceLocation/README.md

     $ ./asl_pw winfile win_chfile dem_grdfile ot_begin(sec) ot_end(sec) ot_shift(sec) rms_time_window(sec) resultdir result_file_name(txt)

-when win-formatted file are used.
+when win-formatted file are used. ot_begin and ot_end are the time in second measured from the beginning of the waveforms.
+There two times define the search range in time dimension.

 In case of sac files, filenames are generated as trim(sacfile_index) // trim(station_name) // trim(sacfile_extension).
 To use win file as the input waveform file, give channel ids to st_winch in AmplitudeSourceLocation_PulseWidth.F90.